 Canada is an immense country with large tracts of inaccessible remote wilderness.
 Lack of accessibility across long distances has preserved its natural beauty, but inhibits most resource development.
 The construction of single purpose, low traffic density roads through pristine landscapes is challenging from a cost prospective, while the barriers to environmental approval may be insurmountable.

-Hybrid air vehicle represent a unique solution to many of the transportation challenges affecting Canadian economic and northern development.
+Hybrid air vehicles represent a unique solution to many of the transportation challenges affecting Canadian economic and northern development.
 In some cases commercial development is simply impossible without a commercial means of transporting fuel and mine supplies in, and ore concentrates out.
 Further, any transportation solution must be environmentally respectful.
 Typically, single purpose resource development roads that transect environmental sensitive lands are not a very palatable solution.
 Traditional lifestyles are being challenged by the encroachment of southern ideas and rapid changes to social and environmental norms.

 HHLAV vehicles represent the most logical transportation technology that has any realistic chance of unlocking the riches of the north and providing a sustainable foundation from which northern people can enter a modern economic world.
 In some cases, conventional transportation options, such as winter roads, can provide a stop-gap, but climate change is challenging their use.
 Moreover, these modes are often costly, environmentally disruptive as well as unreliable.
 For example, the billion dollar diamond mines in the North West Territories depend on a twelve week winter road season to move their entire annual fuel and bulk mine supplies.
 The consequences and impacts of not being able to re-supply the mine during this critical period could be financially catastrophic.